 Home page > Talks & Workshops > Talks

-With her trademark wit and taste for telling anecdotes, Dupré has presented talks on art and architecture at colleges, donor events, design conferences, and even on the Suez Canal aboard the Queen Mary 2.
+Dupré presents talks on architecture, art and religion at colleges, donor events, design conferences, at the top of the Burj Khalifa, and on the Suez Canal aboard the Queen Mary 2.
 Presentations are generally an hour in length and can include Q+A and/or small group discussion.

 Radio and TV